polettiRomain/eABA/README.md

 ## Running
 1. Load locally OpenFOAM v2206
 2. Run with the Allrun script in the TEST_CASE folder

+## Questions
+Please contact romain.poletti@vki.ac.be